helius-labs/pyre/README.md

   type: string, // wallet, tx, NFT, cNFT
   example_answer: string, // serves as a placeholder for input
   hints: string[] // can leave null
-  code: string, // can leave null, or copy from Helius docs
+  js_code: string, // can leave null, or copy from Helius docs
   docs: string, // link to the relevant docs used to solve
   tags: string[], // currently only DAS, RPC, ENHANCED API, NFT API }